-If weather allows, we also like to explore the city parks and even stretch out legs to the outer neighborhoods of Dublin such as Howth, along the coast.
+If the weather allows, we also like to explore the city parks and even stretch out legs to the outer neighborhoods of Dublin such as Howth, along the coast.

 This part of Dublin is outside of the city center but it has beautiful scenery and something that usually kids cherish: seals!
 They live in the cold water of this old city fishing harbor and bob up and down in front of the many fish restaurants in the area.
-They are always a hit with the kids and this proximity to nature is typical of Dublin, which one of the main reason why I think a trip here as a family is just fabulous!
+They are always a hit with the kids and this proximity to nature is typical of Dublin, which one of the main reasons why I think a trip here as a family is just fabulous!